JuliaLang/www.julialang.org/blog/2024/09/juliacon-2025-announcement.md

 JuliaCon wouldn’t happen without an amazing group of organizers and volunteers.
 The organizing committee put in an incredible amount of work over the past year, and an incredible 70+ volunteers made the conference possible.

-I first want to highlight the incredible Local Organizing Committee.
+We first want to highlight the incredible Local Organizing Committee.
 Led by Gareth Thomas, who is unmatched in his ability to bring people together for a common cause, the local committee was the key to both JuliaCon Local Eindhoven and JuliaCon Global 2024!

 * Gareth Thomas, Version Bay: Local Chair